asclepius/asclepius.github.com/_posts/2012-11-29-edus2-carms-etc.markdown

 ## edus2 updates ##

-I recently joined (Saskatoon Techworks)[http://sktechworks.ca] which means...
+I recently joined [Saskatoon Techworks](http://sktechworks.ca) which means...
 ACCESS TO 3D PRINTING!
 CNC MACHINES!
 AWESOME!
 As well as the vast knowledgebase of the local hacker community.
 With a little help from ortho resident/former professional draftsman Blair O I'm hoping to get a slick probe made up for the edus2 machine.

-Follow the blog at [www.edus2.com] for updates on this.
+Follow the [edus2 blog](www.edus2.com) for updates on this.

 ## CaRMS ##